-With the invasion of technology into our life, a large range of screen time types has appeared.
+With the invasion of technology into our life, a large range of screen time types have appeared.
 One way to assess the potential benefit of screen time consumption is by considering whether it’s active or passive.

 The main characteristic of passive screen time is that no thought, creativity or interaction is required to progress.

-While monitoring and scrolling through social media is very much a passive activity, engaging in conversation, taking photos and posting them to your account or writing posts that explore ideas and provoke discussion are all very much active types of engagement.
+While monitoring and scrolling through social media is very much a passive activity, engaging in conversation, taking photos and posting them to your account or writing posts that explore ideas and provoke discussion are all more active types of engagement.
 The same program can be passive or active depending on how it is used.